 A key risk that MICL faces relates to the high conduct risk within its distribution channels, particularly relating to GAP and ACT products.
-During 2020, significant focus was given to mitigating these conduct risks, with new conduct risk management information implemented to allow quick and effective monitoring of any distributors that may pose significant regulatory risks to MICL.
+Significant focus is given to mitigating these conduct risks, with new conduct risk management information implemented to allow quick and effective monitoring of any distributors that may pose significant regulatory risks to MICL.